frankprogrammer/graphite-code-thumb/README.md

 <img src="images/graphite-code-3.png" alt="graphite layout" width="600"/>

-Keeping the uppercase letters on a separate layer triggered by the thumbs allows me to touch type as normal since I don't have to worry about holding a different **Shift** combo other than the two thumb keys I am already using.
-I put the backspace here since it became an issue not having it while typing constants in all caps.
+Keeping the uppercase letters on a separate layer activated by the thumbs allows me to touch type as normal since I don't have to worry about holding a different **Shift** combo other than the two thumb keys I am already using.
+I put the **Backspace** here since it became an issue not having it while typing constants in all caps.
 You pretty much never hit Enter when typing in all caps too.

 ## 4: Home Row Mods

 <img src="images/graphite-code-4.png" alt="graphite layout" width="600"/>

 [Home Row Mods](https://precondition.github.io/home-row-mods) put your Shift, Ctrl, Alt, and Windows/CMD key on the 8 keys your fingers rest on when touch typing.
 Tapping the key triggers the normal letter, but holding it activates the modifier.
-This is amazing for keyboards of any size but it also introduces issues like misfires and adding a slight delay to the keys they are on.
+This is amazing for keyboards of any size but it also introduces issues like misfires when rolling keys and adding a slight delay to the keys they are on.
 These issues drove me insane and so the perfect solution was to just put them on a separate layer that was easily accessible.

 ## 5: Misc